-The type found in Scotland is the European fox, famed for its eye-catching red fur, white chest and brush-like tail.
+The type of fox found in Scotland is the European fox.
+It is famed for its eye-catching red fur, white chest and brush-like tail.
 Foxes are one of the most common mammals in the country.

 Like other omnivores, foxes are smart with their stockpile of food.
 If they come across a large supply of food, they will store anything they don’t eat right away to feed on later.
 So, they might take food you leave out and run off with it to eat later on.

 Foxes are territorial animals, meaning if one leaves the territory which your garden is in, chances are another fox will turn up to claim it.
 You can try using an artificial scent-marker to deter a fox.
 If it thinks it is in another fox's territory, it is less likely to hang around.
 It is against the law to use any substance to deter foxes which has not been approved for such use and the Scottish SPCA will investigate any reports of foxes being harmed in this way.

 Foxes’ greatest predator is humans.
 Many foxes are hurt or killed in road traffic collisions every year.
 The other great challenge facing foxes is hunts.
 Organised fox-hunting still takes place across the UK.
 As far as the Scottish SPCA is concerned, there’s no place for such a barbaric practice in modern Scotland and we fully support an outright ban on blood sports such as this.